yjl9903/XLorJudge/README.md

 :tada: XLorJudge v1.0 has now been released.

 XLorJudge is a competitive programming contest judge core for XLor Online Judge.
-It can use uploaded testcase to run contestants' untrusted code in a reliable sandbox [nsjail](https://github.com/google/nsjail), and check if its result is correct with [testlib](https://github.com/MikeMirzayanov/testlib) (XLorJudge supports Checker and Interactor).
+It can use uploaded testcase to run contestants' untrusted code in a reliable sandbox [nsjail](https://github.com/google/nsjail), and check if its result is correct with [testlib](https://github.com/MikeMirzayanov/testlib) (XLorJudge now fully supports testlib).

 > :heavy_exclamation_mark: XLorJudge must run in Linux with a kernel vision higher than 4.15.